UCBerkeleySETI/target-selector/README.md

 * `product_id:current_obs:coords`, i.e. `74.79179, 43.0175`
 * `product_id:current_obs:pool_resources`, i.e. `bluse_1,cbf_1,fbfuse_1,m000,m001`
 * `product_id:current_obs:frequency`, i.e. `10000000000`
 * `product_id:current_obs:obs_start_time`, datetime object parsed as string i.e. `2021-03-25 21:40:11.11111`.
-Currently this is used to calculate t_obs, as well as in addition to the source_id to identify which sources from the previously observed table to update upon receipt of successful processing messages.
-The first use case will be obsolete/unnecessary once we have or simulate t_obs messages from the processing nodes.
+Currently this is used to calculate t<sub>obs</sub>, as well as in addition to the source_id to identify which sources from the previously observed table to update upon receipt of successful processing messages.
+The first use case will be obsolete/unnecessary once we have or simulate t<sub>obs</sub> messages from the processing nodes.
 * `product_id:current_obs:obs_end_time`, datetime object parsed as string i.e. `2021-03-25 21:40:11.11111`.
-This is only used to calculate t_obs, and will thus be unnecessary as above.
+This is only used to calculate t<sub>obs</sub>, and will thus be unnecessary as above.
 * `product_id:current_obs:proc_start_time`, datetime object parsed as string i.e. `2021-03-25 21:40:11.11111`.
 Set at the moment the processing nodes confirm receipt of the last target in the published block, and used to calculate processing duration for the abort criteria.
 * `product_id:current_obs:target_list`, dataframe containing targets in the currently processing block , parsed as a csv-formatted string, i.e. `source_id,ra,dec,dist_c,.../123456789,A,B,C,.../[...]`